atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 Plugins, Reporting.
 This also may include questions asked during the course that have not been covered.

-# Agenda: Hack Day

-Opscode public Chef Fundamentals training is often followed by a Hack Day.

-* Mini-tutorials/talks
-* Demonstrations
-* Collaboration and learning
-* Hacking on Chef, cookbooks and more!
-* Venue varies by location

-.notes Discuss any relevant hack day event logistics.
-If no hack day, skip.

 # Course Artifacts

 At the end of the class you will have:

-* Opscode account and Opscode Hosted Chef organization (Chef Server)
+* MU Chef server account, and git repository access
-* Workstation setup to work with Opscode Hosted Chef
+* Workstation setup to work with MU Chef server
 * Repository that can be used to get started managing infrastructure as code with Chef